Kazumi565/FileMonitorSystem/README.md

     javac Main.java
     ```

+   Copy the `FileMonitorApplication.jar` and `runFileMonitor.bat` files to your project directory.

 ## Usage

 1. Navigate to the `ChangesPath` directory within the project.
 This directory contains the files to be monitored.